filecoin-project/filecoin-docs/docs/community/social-media/social-media.md

 # Social media

-IPFS is everywhere on the internet — and that includes social media.
+Filecoin is everywhere on the internet — and that includes social media.
 Find your favorite flavor here.

 ## YouTube